minzhang28/Avocado/README.md

 ## Consul EC2 metadata
 In order to proceed the instance check between Avocado and Consul, Consul must have following setups done:
-- Key naming convention:  `project_name + "/" + project_env`.
+- Naming convention:  `project_name + "/" + project_env`.
 This is pretty standard `KEY` pattern for Consul.
-For example, if the K/V pair belongs to `PRODUCTION` environment of project `DEMO`, then the keys should be created under `DEMO/PRODUCTION`.
+For example, if the K/V pair belongs to `PRODUCTION` environment of project `DEMO`, then the keys should be `DEMO/PRODUCTION`.
 Avocado is following this pattern to automatically generate request URL.

-- Value template: To proceed the instance check, the JSON template below needs to be saved as `Value` paired with the `Key` mentioned above:
+- Metadata: To proceed the instance check, the JSON below needs to be saved as `Value` paired with the `Key` mentioned above:
 ```
 {
   "project": "demo",